-The Smith & Wesson K-38 Combat Masterpiece target revolver is a 6-shot breech-loading hand weapon.
-It is produced with a solid frame and a swing-out type of cylinder, having 6 chambers around a central axis so that 6 shots may be fired before reloading is neessary.
-The weapon may be fired either single action or double action, and cocking the hammer by either method causes the cylinder to rotate and align the next chamber with the barrel.
+The Smith & Wesson K-22 Combat Masterpiece target revolver is a 6-shot breech-loading hand weapon.
+It is produced with a solid frame and a swing-out type of cylinder, having 6 chambers around a cen-tral axis so that 6 shots may be fired before reloading is necessary.
+The weapon may be fired either single action or double action, and cocking the hammer by either method causes the cylinder to ro-tate and align the next chamber with the barrel.
 The rate of fire is limited only by the dexterity of the operator in reloading the cylinder and his ability to aim the weapon and pull the trigger.

-Loading and firing this revolver is a comparatively simple operation, as follows:

-Push the thumbpiece forward.
+operator in reloading the cylinder and his ability to aim the weapon and pull the trigger.
+Loading and firing this revolver is a comparatively simple operation, as follows: Push the thumbpiece forward.
 This will release the cylinder so that it may be swung out to the left side for loading.
 Holding the gun so that the cylinder is in its outermost position, and with the muzzle pointing downward, insert cartridges in the charge holes making certain that they are firmly seated.
 Return the cylinder to its original position in the frame, pressing it firmly into place to make sure that it locks in alignment.
 The gun is now ready to fire.